 - Have students investigate Peter’s conjecture in any way that they want, although encourage more sophisticated approaches.
 As they record equations, assist if necessary

 - As they work, check on their progress.
 Encourage them to set up some equations and reduce the number of dependent variables to one.

 - If a number of students are struggling, have a brainstorming session.

 - Share the students’ answers.
 Have them record their solutions and ensure that they have carefully explained their arguments.

 - Encourage students to try the Extension Problem.
 Give them time to think about it.

 Extension to the problem

 If Peter made any quadrilateral shape with his string, would the maximum area he could get be produced by a square?

 What do we know?
-Well if we make Peter’s string into a rectangle with side lengths L and W, then 2L + 2W = 30 or L + W = 15.
+If we make Peter’s string into a rectangle with side lengths L and W, then 2L + 2W = 30 or L + W = 15.
 This gives us W = 15 – L.

 Then we know that LW = A, where A is the area of the rectangle.
 So we can substitute for W into this equation and at least arrive at an expression for A that only involves the one variable L. This expression is A = L(15 – L).
 Now we can graph this function because it’s a parabola.
 And we know from past experience that (i) it is has a maximum value because the coefficient of L2 is negative; and (ii) it crosses the L-axis when L = 0 and L = 15.